Drone-archaeology-bonn/YOLO_Archaeology/README.md

 * Box coordinates are normalized (from 0 - 1)
 * Class numbers are zero-indexed (start from 0)

+Also splits the images in two folders:
+1. "Labeled_images" all images that have a feature file with at least one instance of an object
+2. "No_label_images" all images that either have an empty feature file or that don't have a feature file

+## Vulkaneifel/dataset_creation.ipynb

+Creates two diffrent datasets
+- "9_background_dataset":
+    - Takes all images in "Labeled_images" and 211 random images from "No_label_images"
+    - Puts randomly 80% of the images with matching features in train and 20% in validation
+    - I choosed not to create a test set because the dataset is relatively small

+- "dataset":
+    - Ueses all 35154 images, this means about 94% of the images are either black or without class instances
+    - Putd randomly 70% of the images with matching feature file in train, 15% in validation and 15 in test

 ## Extracting_parameters.ipynb   (Not important for creating the dataset)